CrepBook/.github/profile/README.md

 **CrepBook** is an AI-first notes app for **desktop + mobile** that turns a single large document into a clean, navigable knowledge base — without losing the simplicity of writing in Markdown.

-The core idea is simple: you can **write everything in one place**, and BlockNote will help you **split, structure, tag, link, and search** it like a real knowledge system.
+The core idea is simple: you can **write everything in one place**, and CrepBook will help you **split, structure, tag, link, and search** it like a real knowledge system.
 AI is not a plugin here — it’s deeply embedded into the workflow as both a **knowledge assistant** and a **writing companion**.

 ---